American Hospital Association Sues HHS over 340B Changes

 MSHCA members have access to various MHA publications, including MHA Today, a daily publication of health care news.
 MHA Today includes links to relevant documents and additional educational materials.
 MHA, with MSHCA support, publishes other documents focusing on Missouri health law.

 Membership in MSHCA is a cost effective way to receive health care education and information from MHA.
-If you are interested in joining or would like additional information, please contact MHA’s General Counsel Jane Drummond or her assistant Marilyn Keilholz.
+If you are interested in joining or would like additional information, please contact MHA’s Associate General Counsel Meghan Henderson or her assistant Tammy Siebert.